znsio/specmatic-documentation/documentation/specmatic_json.md

   }
 ```

 In the above snippet, `stub_load_contract` is the hook name. `python load.py` is executed, while the path of the original contract file is present in `CONTRACT_FILE` environment variable.

-The command can parse the contract and write it to standard out.
+The command can parse the contract file and write it to standard out.
 Specmatic will read it as the new contract. `stub_load_contract` and `test_load_contract` are the supported hook names.